OPM/ResInsight/docs/ReservoirViews.md

 ### Cell Edge Results ![]({{ site.baseurl }}/images/EdgeResult_1.png)

+![]({{ site.baseurl }}/images/CellEdgeExample.png)

 The **Cell Edge Result** visualization mode is one of ResInsight's special features.
 Its main use is to show the MULT(X, Y, Z) properties at the same time.
 This will show the MULT property values *different from 1.0* along the correct edges of the cells.
 In effect this highlights the faults and makes it easy to verify all the MULT values in one go.

-![]({{ site.baseurl }}/images/CellEdgeExample.png)

 ResInsight supports all properties ending with X, Y, Z and X-, Y-, Z-.
 However, it is only the MULT property that ignores values of 1.0.

 When selecting a result variable for cell edge, a second legend shows up in the 3D view showing the variation in values for this second property.
 Color legend management is available when selecting the **Legend Definition** item belonging to the **Cell Edge Result** item.

+Select **Custom Edge Result** to specify one cell result to be mapped onto all cell edges.
+This way two cell results can easily be compared and visualized in the same view.
+The **Custom Edge Result** can either be a static or dynamic result.

 ### Separate Fault Result